Manual Handling Solutions For Healthcare

 The Ideal Manual Handling Solution for Healthcare

-MasterMover electric tuggers are already supplied to over 130 hospitals across the UK.
-SmartMovers are used to transport everything from roll cages containing medical notes to laundry, waste and other items.
+MasterMover electric tugs are already supplied to over 130 hospitals across the UK.
+SmartMovers are used to transport everything from roll cages containing medical notes through to laundry, waste and other items.

 Purpose-designed For Healthcare & Hospitals

 The tugs have been developed with hospitals in mind.
 As they are pedestrian controlled, there is no risk of porters losing control of the tug; furthermore, their flexible handling is ideal for navigating tight corners, sharp turns or uneven slopes.

 MasterMover says that this belief is borne out by the benefits it has already delivered to Trusts across the UK.
 Glasgow Royal Infirmary, for example, has boosted portering efficiencies and productivity by at least 20 per cent after investing in MasterMover electric tugs for moving roll cages and other bulk supplies around the hospital.